Steps To Build A Relationship That You Are Looking For

 Man has always searched for a mate to share his life with.
-But finding a mate and keeping one for lifetime are two different things.
+But finding a mate and keeping one for a lifetime are two different things.
 While we might get lucky with finding one, keeping them for life is where the challenge lies.
-While a partner may come off as a perfect mate at the start of a relationship, the relationship might loose its charm, and fail to keep up with the expectations we have from that perfect mate.

-In this article, Carey David talks about 4 steps on how to build the relationship you are looking for.
+In this article, Carey David talks about 4 steps on how to build a relationship you are looking for.

 I know men.
 I am one, and for better or worse, we are attracted to shiny things.